on the blog

 Why it matters:

 This tells you whether the franchisor is financially healthy, stable, or under strain.
 It’s one of the biggest reasons sales must pause until renewal is complete.
 And, all prospective franchisees want updated numbers for their evaluation of the system they are inquiring about.
 Wouldn’t you want to know what happened last year?
+Updating the FDD is an important piece of giving you the full picture before owning a franchise.

-1. Franchise System Growth & Turnover (Item 20)
+Franchise System Growth & Turnover (Item 20)

 • New franchise openings